-The Collective Investment Scheme (CIS) Manager submits their report together with the audited financial statements for the period from 17 December 2021 to 31 December 2022, which disclose the state of affairs of SBG Securities Uganda Umbrella Fund ("the Umbrella Fund" or "the Fund").
+The Collective Investment Scheme (CIS) Manager submits their report together with the audited financial statements for the year ended 31 December 2023, which disclose the state of affairs of SBG Securities Uganda Umbrella Fund ("the Umbrella Fund" or "the Fund").

-The Trust Deed of the Umbrella Fund was executed and fulfilled on 17 December 2021 upon obtaining an Umbrella Fund unit trust scheme licence from the Capital Markets Authority.
+The Trust Deed of the Umbrella Fund was executed and fulfilled on 17 December 2021 upon obtaining an umbrella fund unit trust scheme licence from the Capital Markets Authority.